joshimps/coral_cam/README.md

    `cd ~/pam_ws/src` \
    `ln -s ~/git/coral_cam/ .`

-9. Source the ROS overlay, you may want to add this to your .bashrc
+8. Source the ROS overlay, you may want to add this to your .bashrc

     `source /opt/ros/humble/setup.bash`

-11. Resolve the depenencies for the coral_cam package.
+9. Resolve the depenencies for the coral_cam package

    `cd ~/pam_ws/` \
    `rosdep install -i --from-path src --rosdistro humble -y`

-11. Build the package
+10. Build the package

     `cd ~/pam_ws/` \
     `colcon build`

-12. Source the underlay, you may want to add this to your .bashrc
+11. Source the underlay, you may want to add this to your .bashrc

     `cd ~/pam_ws/` \
     `source install/local_setup.bash`